 Nikki, as a mother of two young children, took advantage of having equipment available in her home.
 She started with a 20-minute workout and, eventually, worked up to cycling 1 hour a day weight loss.
 Because she didn’t have to leave her house or schedule anyone to watch her daughters, she was able to fit in a workout whenever she could.

-Combined with a mindful diet, Nikki began to shed pounds without having to go into any extremes such as a 1000 calorie deficit.
-Her 1 month exercise bike results shed off 16 pounds; two months in, she was down a total of 25 pounds.
+Combined with a mindful diet, Nikki began to cycle and shed pounds without having to go into any extremes such as a 1000 calorie deficit.10 Her 1 month exercise bike results shed off 16 pounds; two months in, she was down a total of 25 pounds.
 To increase results further, she combined a strength routine into her cycling schedule (which decreased to 5 times a week for 30 minutes) and after 3 months, saw a total weight loss of 32 pounds and a drop in clothing size.